IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I am crying.
 I'm not sad that I'm dying.
 I am finally sad that my child died.
 You can’t just erase people’s feelings.
 It’s as if my emotions just wandered around in an unknown place somewhere hundreds of miles away.
 It’s as if they were sent long ago, in a letter that was always intended for me. **So this is what true sadness feels like.
 It feels a lot like...happiness**.”

 ― <a href="https://obluda.fandom.com/wiki/Wolfgang_Grimmer" target="_blank">Wolfgang Grimmer</a>

+>“And there you go.
+You heard her, Iri. <a href="https://typemoon.fandom.com/wiki/Artoria_Pendragon_(Saber)" target="_blank">Our Heroic Spirit</a> thinks a battlefield to be something better than Hell.
+What a joke.
+It’s Hell itself.
+There is no hope on a battlefield.
+There is nothing but unspeakable despair.
+Just a crime we call victory, paid for by the pain of the defeated.
+But humanity has never recognized this truth.
+And the reason is that, in every era, a dazzling hero has blinded the people with their legends, and kept them from seeing the evil of bloodshed.
+True human nature has not advanced a step beyond the Stone Age.”

+― <a href="https://typemoon.fandom.com/wiki/Kiritsugu_Emiya" target="_blank">Kiritsugu Emiya</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of GR or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T_{\mu \nu }=0$ but $\nabla_{\nu} R_{\mu \nu }\neq 0$.
  [↩](#a1)